-How to Talk So Kids Will Listen explains how you can communicate with children in a way that reduces frictions and tantrums.
-It will help you improve the communication, relationship and the behavior of your children.
+How to Talk So Kids Will Listen provides parents and educators with the knowledge and techniques to communicate with children in a way that reduces frictions and tantrums and improves the children’s behavior.

 - When kids have a tantrum, don’t attack them or minimize their feelings but acknowledge them